influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 ## Take AWS snapshot with EBS volumes

 Set up at least two EBS volumes, one for your OS root directory and one for your InfluxDB Enterprise cluster.
-Then, restore your backup to the empty EBS volume created for your InfluxDB Enterprise cluster.

-> **Important:** Backups must be restored to an empty EBS volume.

-1. Identify InfluxDB Enterprise directories to place on your secondary storage device for backup, including the following directories:
+1. Identify InfluxDB Enterprise directories to place on your secondary storage device for backup, including the following directories (and others you'd like to back up):

-  - For meta nodes: `/meta`
+  - For meta nodes:
+    - `/meta`
+    - (optional) `/conf`
-  - For data nodes: `/data`, `/hh`, `/wal`, and `/meta`
+  - For data nodes:
+    - `/data`
+    - `/hh`
+    - `/wal`
+    - `/meta`
+    -  (optional) `/conf`

 2. Create a virtual machine (VM) with your operating system (OS).
 3. Create a secondary storage device (EBS) and associate it with your VM.